 Steps to connect Kibana to Elasticsearch:

-1. Open /etc/kibana/kibana.yml for editing.
+1. Open the Kibana configuration file for editing.

 $ sudoedit /etc/kibana/kibana.yml

-elasticsearch.hosts: [https://localhost:9200]
+elasticsearch.hosts: ["https://es.example.net:9200"]

 elasticsearch.username: "kibana_system"

-$ sudo -u kibana env KBN_PATH_CONF=/etc/kibana /usr/share/kibana/bin/kibana-keystore add elasticsearch.password
+$ sudo /usr/share/kibana/bin/kibana-keystore add elasticsearch.password

 Enter value for elasticsearch.password: ********

-elasticsearch.ssl.certificateAuthorities: [/etc/kibana/certs/http-ca.crt]
+elasticsearch.ssl.certificateAuthorities: ["/etc/kibana/certs/http-ca.crt"]

 $ sudo systemctl restart kibana